VRC-Haptics/VRCH-Server/README.md

 Grab either of the installers from the releases page and click through it.

-Everything should configure itself and auto connect if you have either a bhaptics device closeby or a native vrch device on the same wifi network.
+Everything should configure itself and auto connect if you have either a bhaptics device close by or a native vrch device on the same wifi network.

 When starting vrc, the red dot on the **VRC** page on the right side of the screen will turn green when it is connected to a vrc instance.